1989–90 New Jersey Nets season: Regular season

-Under new head coach Bill Fitch, the Nets started the regular season by winning their first two games, but went on to lose eleven of their next twelves games, including a nine-game losing streak.
-At mid-season, the team acquired Chris Dudley from the Cleveland Cavaliers.
-The Nets struggled all season long posting a 14-game losing streak between January and February, and losing eleven consecutive games in March.
-They lost their final seven games of the season, finishing in last place in the Atlantic Division with a league-worst 17–65 record.
+Under Fitch and with the addition of Bowie, Short and Blaylock, the Nets got off to a 3–2 start to the regular season, but then posted a nine-game losing streak afterwards.
+The team continued to struggle posting a 14-game losing streak between January and February, and holding a 12–35 record at the All-Star break.
+At mid-season, the team traded Joe Barry Carroll to the Denver Nuggets, acquired Chris Dudley from the Cleveland Cavaliers, and signed free agent, and undrafted rookie power forward Derrick Gervin.
+The Nets posted an 11-game losing streak in March, and lost their final seven games of the season, finishing in last place in the Atlantic Division with a league-worst 17–65 record.